-Usyk wants Fury unification bout before retiring
+Joshua 'won't fight me' for world title - Fury

 Last updated on .From the section Boxing

-Usyk called out Fury after beating Joshua for a second time before Fury's promoter Frank Warren said the fight "will be made".
+In the same social media post, Fury used an expletive to describe Ukraine's Usyk, who called for a unification fight with Fury after winning his rematch with Joshua.

-But earlier this month Fury, 34, offered Joshua the chance to fight for his title later this year and the 32-year-old has now "accepted all terms" for an all-British bout on 3 December.
+Fury's promoter Frank Warren then said the match "will be made" and Usyk, 35, said in an interview posted on his YouTube page on Thursday that he wants it to be one of his last three fights before retiring.

-"The unification of all the belts is much more important than just a fight or another defence," Usyk said in an interview on his YouTube page.
+"The unification of all the belts is much more important than just a fight or another defence," he said.

 "I want to outbox Fury and I don't want to work that much just for another defence.
 There's much more than that and I can achieve it."